-Note that with k = O(1), we hide the cost of selecting order statistics in the second order term, so our leading-term asymptotics ignores the costs of sorting the sample in the end.
-However, it is a fixed constant whose contribution we can still roughly estimate (as validated in Section 7).
+4In a way, one thereby abuses asymptotics to hide all costs for selecting precise order statistics in the second order term, which one then ignores.
+Our leading-term asymptotics also ignores the costs of sorting the sample in the end, but since it is a fixed constant we can still roughly estimate its contribution (as validated in Section 7).
 Also, we retain the possibility of letting $k \to \infty$ analytically (see Section 8.3).